Trina0224/3chatbots/README.md

 5. Can upload a picutre.
 6. Can support a hyperlink.
 7. Deco the html and css.
-8. Use timer to keep the discussion.
+8. ~Use timer to keep the discussion.~ Not Necessary.
 9. ~white out history and hightlight current messages.~
 10. ~Put Disable/Enable Chatbot Funcion.~
+11. ~Add an area for chat in sequencial.~
+12. Chat in one container is not so good. have to do some improvement.